JoselleAstrid/multisite-streams-page/README.md

 Download the `site` subdirectory from this repository (either with a `git clone`, or just download here from GitHub if you don't plan on keeping up to date regularly).

 Add one file to your downloaded `site` subdirectory, called `config.js`.
-The contents should be the following:
+The contents should look like the following:

 ```
 Config = {
-    clientId: "yourclientidhere"
+    clientId: "yourclientidhere",
+    proxyRequestServer: "yourproxyserverhere"
 };
 ```
 Replace `yourclientidhere` with the "Client ID" of the Developer Application you registered with Twitch.

+Replace `yourproxyserverhere` with the proxy server you'll use to handle Nicovideo requests.
+For example, if you use https://www.npmjs.com/package/cors-anywhere to run your own Node.js-powered proxy server, this will be `http://127.0.0.1:8080/` if you use the default IP and port.
+Your chosen proxy server must work by simply appending the request URL to a base URL (which is the proxyRequestServer value), and must return the request as-is instead of wrapping it (unlike YQL).
+If you are fine with using Yahoo's YQL or you don't have another proxy server to use, then you can leave out the `proxyRequestServer` line altogether (and don't forget to remove the comma to keep proper Javascript syntax).

 Then serve the `site` subdirectory in a webserver.